BigDataWUR/AgML-CY-Bench/CONTRIBUTING.md

 For any changes or enhancements, check if a related issue already exists.
 If not, open a new issue.
 If you do not have collaborator access, what you are fixing can be described in the pull request (see below).

 ## Make changes
-Clone the repository or fork the project.
+Clone the repository.
+Another option is to fork the repository and clone the forked repository.
 Create a working branch from `main` to make changes.
 The branch can be named something like `<username>/<short-summary-of-issue>`.

 Make necessary changes and test them.
 Commit your changes (add the issue number in the commit message).
 Before pushing your changes, run [`black`](https://github.com/psf/black) to format your code.